lleon95/templated-bst/REPORT.md

 *bst* is very competitive to the `std::map` when the tree is unbalanced and with a semi-random dataset.

-On the other hand, the balanced case gave worst results, for the reason that was mentioned above.
-However, when the number of elements is close to 100, the performance of the balanced tree became competitive respect to the others.
+On the other hand, the balanced case gave better results than the `std::map` and the *bst* with the tree unbalanced when the number of elements was greater than `1000`.
+This is expected since the balanced tree should be shorter than the unbalanced, since the balancing is in charge of minimising the tree's height.

 ## Conclusions

 The *bst* implementation is competitive to the `std::map` found in the standard library.
 The performance results suggested that in copying, moving and inserting, the performance was close one to the other.
-Nevertheless, the balancing of the tree needs to be reconsidered in order to get better results when the dataset becomes more regular (unbalanced).